cosmos/cosmos/whitepaper.md

 Each proposal requires a deposit of `MinimumProposalDeposit` tokens, which may be a combination one or more tokens include gnuts.
-For each proposal, the voter may opt to take the deposit.
-If more than half of the voters choose to take the proposal (e.g. because the proposal was spam), the deposit goes to the reserve pool, except any gnuts which are burned.
+For each proposal, the voter may vote to take the deposit.
+If more than half of the voters choose to take the deposit (e.g. because the proposal was spam), the deposit goes to the reserve pool, except any gnuts which are burned.

 For each proposal, voters may vote with the following options:

 * Yay
 * YayWithForce
 * Nay